heartfield/ff-midnight/README.md

 FF Midnight has 3 different dark color schemes that you can choose from:

-- **Cosmos** - A dark blue theme (default)
+- **Galaxy** - A dark blue-gray theme (default)
-- **Galaxy** - A dark blue-gray theme
+- **Cosmos** - A dark blue theme
 - **Redshift** - A dark brown theme

-More color schemes wil be added in the future.

-### Opinionated styles

-Some styles and colors may not be optimal for accessibility but are based on personal preferences.
-For example the 'flat' urlbar style and custom Tab indicators for Container tabs (find the different options in `tab-indicator.css`).

-## 🛠 Extension in development

-An extension of FF Midnight is currently in development.
-The goal is to have FF Midnight hosted on addons.mozilla.org.
-That should make installing and updating easier and will allow for the different options to be configured in a preference panel.
-Until the extension is finished you can manually install the theme by following the instructions below.
-Stay tuned!
+Adding your own color scheme is easy.
+Use one the existing color scheme files as a starting point and change the colors.

 ## ⚙️ Installation

 As a prerequisite you should use the default Firefox dark theme.
 It can be selected on the `about:addons#themes` page.
-If you don't, parts of the interface may become unreadable after installation.

 1. Find your Profile folder (Profile folder names are different for everyone):
 Go to the URL `about:support` > Profile Folder > Show in Finder (MacOS) or Open folder (Windows).
 Alternatively go to `about:profiles` > Root Directory > Show in Finder (MacOS) or Open Folder (Windows).
 2. Copy the contents of this repository's `theme` folder to the `chrome` folder in your Profile folder.
 Create the `chrome` folder in your Profile folder if there is none yet.
-3. Optional: To change the default **Cosmos** color scheme to **Galaxy** or **Redshift** open `userChrome.css` and `userContent.css` and follow the instructions in there.
+3. Optional: To change the default **Galaxy** color scheme to **Cosmos** or **Redshift** open `userChrome.css` and `userContent.css` and follow the instructions in there.
 4. Optional: If you have the uBlock Origin and/or Multi-Account Containers extensions installed you can add theme styling to their interfaces as well.
  Go to `about:debugging#addons` and find and copy the UUID of these addons.
 Open the CSS files for these addons located in `theme\css\ff-midnight\extensions` and paste the UUID in the correct location (Instructions found in the css file).
 5. Optional: Add a custom background image for the About:Home and About:Newtab pages: Open `background-image.css` and follow the instructions in there.